 A broad range of parameter settings provide good performance.
-Personal\windows of a few tens (e.g. 20-40) of messages with Accelerated\windows of half to all of the Personal\window yield good results in all environments we tested.
+Personal_windows of a few tens (e.g. 20-40) of messages with Accelerated_windows of half to all of the Personal_window yield good results in all environments we tested.
+We report results with the smallest Personal_window and corresponding Accelerated_window that let the system reach its maximum throughput.